 more Ph D students, to study the toad invasion process (Reid Tingley),

-toad habitat use (Edna Gonzalez-Hernal) and the ecology of toad tadpoles
+toad habitat use (Edna Gonzalez-Bernal) and the ecology of toad tadpoles

 (Elisa Cabrera-Gusman).
 All of the students have now finished their Ph Ds and published lots of scientific papers on toad biology.
-Matt Greenlees has stayed at Sydney University as a postdoctoral fellow to study the invasion of cane toads in New South Wales.
+Matt Greenlees stayed with TEAM BUFO as a postdoctoral fellow to study the invasion of cane toads in New South Wales.

 Another important group within Team Bufo has been the Honours students –